Andrew Fois

-Andrew Fois (born June 16, 1958) is an attorney who serves as the chair of the Administrative Conference of the United States since 2022.
-He served as the deputy attorney general for public safety in the Office of the Attorney General in Washington, D.C. from April 9, 2012 to March 2015.
+Andrew Fois (born June 16, 1958) is an attorney who served as the chair of the Administrative Conference of the United States from 2022 to 2025.
+He served as the deputy attorney general for public safety in the Office of the Attorney General in Washington, D.C. from April 9, 2012, to March 2015.
 He was awarded the Edmund Randolph Award, the Justice Department's highest honor for distinguished service.

 Education and academic career

 Fois graduated from Georgetown University in 1979 cum laude with a Bachelor of Arts in government and history and from Georgetown University Law Center in 1983.
 He holds a master's degree from the University of Essex, UK in American Government.
 He is a member of the bar in Washington, D.C., New York and Florida as well as the bars of the U.S. District Court, the U.S. Court of Appeals for the D.C.
 Circuit and the U.S. Supreme Court.

 Fois taught criminal procedure and trial practice courses at the Georgetown University Law Center and was also an adjunct professor at Washington College of Law of American University.